 2. Install dplyr Package

-To install dplyr package, use install.packages() method.
+To install the dplyr package, use install.packages() method.
 This method takes an argument as the package name you would like to install.

 #Install just dplyr: